-Mike Pompeo On Drone Strike That Killed Iran's Top Military Leader: 'We Got It Right'
+Trump, Pompeo, Esper Defend Killing Of Soleimani; Iranians Vow Revenge

+President Trump and his top deputies offered a full-throated defense on Tuesday of the American strike against Iran's top foreign legion commander, stressing what they called the urgent danger of an attack he'd been plotting.

-Secretary of State Mike Pompeo provided a full-throated defense Tuesday of the U.S. drone strike that killed a top Iranian military leader.
-That killing last week has ratcheted up tensions between Tehran and Washington, prompting vows of retaliatory strikes.
+The killing of Quds Force commander Qassem Soleimani last week has ratcheted up tensions between Tehran and Washington, prompting vows of retaliatory strikes.

+Defense Secretary Mark Esper said on Tuesday that the attack Soleimani was planning against Americans or U.S. installations was a matter of "days" away, although there were few details about who, what, how and precisely when.

+But the defense secretary, his colleagues and the president all said they believed they'd done their duty to protect Americans and now Iran has an opening to step back from violence and opt for a return to the negotiating table.

 "It was the right decision.
 We got it right," Pompeo told reporters during a briefing at the State Department.
 He added that the strike "fit perfectly within our strategy in how to counter the threat of malign activity from Iran more broadly."